jbd7899/FinalRentcard/docs/landlord-dashboard.md

 The following describes the component relationships to be visualized in a diagram:

+- **BaseLayout** is the foundational layout component that all role-specific layouts extend
+- **LandlordLayout** extends BaseLayout and provides landlord-specific UI structure
-- **LandlordDashboard** is the parent component that contains all other components
+- **LandlordDashboard** is the parent component that contains all dashboard-specific components
 - **Tab Navigation** sits at the top and controls which tab is displayed
 - **OverviewTab**, **PropertiesTab**, and **ApplicationsTab** are siblings that are conditionally rendered based on the active tab
 - **RequestModal** is a modal component that can be triggered from any tab